angela-d/simple-motd-for-debian-desktop/README.md

 Dependencies:
 > $ apt update && apt install figlet lolcat

+Figlet: Displays the ascii art for what your hostname / custom banner reads

+Lolcat: Colors the ascii art in randomly generated colored gradients

-As the user you want to see the motd upon each terminal launch, run:
+As the user you want to see the motd upon each terminal launch, run [ie. run command separately for root, user, user1 etc; if you want all accounts to have a motd]:
 > nano ~/motd.sh

 and paste the contents of "motd.sh"